;

 Change Orders are a natural part of construction and a contingency for them should be built into the budget.
 Change orders become a part of the construction contract, should always be in writing, and should be negotiated and signed at the time the change occurs, not at the end of the project.

-A Payment Schedule should be negotiated at the time the contract is signed.
+A payment schedule should be negotiated at the time the contract is signed.
 Try to never pay more than the value of the work in place.
 That is, if the project is 50% complete and you have paid 75% of the contract price, then you are in a dangerous position.

 Contractors’ lien rights are a complicated collection of legal protections to make sure contractors get paid for improving property.
 Collection of lien releases verifies that contractors have been paid and protects the property from liens.